sourcier/friendly-broccoli/README.md

 ## Getting Started

+Create a `.env` file and add `TINACMS_CLIENT_ID` and `TINACMS_TOKEN` env variables, these can be found in 1Password or the tinacms dashboard.

-First, run the development server:
+Run the development server:

 ```bash
 npm install